 Getting stuff done is at the root of any business venture.
 It may sound trivial, but many start-ups strategize themselves right out of business because they don’t get stuff done!

-New frameworks, platforms, and tools are evolving in the marketplace every day, creating the delicate balance between “doing” and “learning” that has to be maintained to remain viable.
+New frameworks, platforms, and tools are evolving in the marketplace daily, creating the delicate balance between “doing” and “learning” that must be maintained to remain viable.

 According to Eric Schmidt, Google’s chief executive officer, the world creates 5 exabytes of data every two days.
 That is roughly the same amount created between the dawn of civilization and 2003.
 Take a moment to absorb that concept!

-With all the data being created, technology is expanding and evolving at an exponential rate to accommodate it.
-Cloud computing has become all the rage; mobile is in its infancy and still mind-boggling, and Big Data the new holy grail to company planning.
-And while the new Microsoft Surface software and the flexible tablets being developed by Plastic Logic and Intel are amazing, the next five years -- with holographic computers -- will make many futuristic sci-fi films look severely out of date.
+With all the data being created, technology is expanding and evolving exponentially to accommodate it.
+Cloud computing has become all the rage; mobile is in its infancy and still mind-boggling, and Big Data is the new holy grail of company planning.
+And while the latest Microsoft Surface software and the flexible tablets being developed by Plastic Logic and Intel are amazing, the next five years -- with holographic computers -- will make many futuristic sci-fi films look severely out of date.

 Every entrepreneur has different skill sets.
-Some are great visionaries, but terrible managers.
-Others are great with people interaction yet poor with content and business process.
+Some are great visionaries but terrible managers.
+Others are great with people interaction yet poor with content and business processes.

-Whether your strength is abstract, analytical, or managerial those that thrive and succeed are those that recognize their own shortcomings, as well as, recognize their strengths, and like a basketball team built around a great scorer, for example, can assemble a team to enhance their strengths and fill the gaps of their own shortcomings.
+Whether your strength is abstract, analytical, or managerial, those that thrive and succeed are that recognize their own shortcomings, as well as identify their strengths, and like a baseball team built around a great scorer, for example, can assemble a team to enhance their strengths and fill the gaps of their own shortcomings.

-The older we get the less insatiable our ego-driven appetite becomes.
+The older we get, the less insatiable our ego-driven appetite becomes.
 This is a good thing.
-While a healthy ego is a needed ingredient for success, one also requires a bit of humility -- to not only openly admit our shortcomings to others, but ourselves, --, which allows us the willingness to seek out and acquire the skills and knowledge we lack.
+While a healthy ego is a needed ingredient for success, one also requires a bit of humility -- to openly admit our shortcomings to others and ourselves, --, which allows us the willingness to seek out and acquire the skills and knowledge we lack.

 Having said that, however, never before has there been so much information.
-Never before has it come at us at such blinding speeds: blink and you've just missed key information.
-How do we stay ahead, or at least keep up with such a rapidly changing marketplace without having our heads overloaded?
+Never before has it come at us at such blinding speeds: blink, and you've just missed key information.
+How do we stay ahead, or at least keep up with, such a rapidly changing marketplace without overloading our heads?

-So the answer seems pretty clear: we need to assemble our own “A” teams; made up of passionate employees that we can nurture, and motivate to become experts in their area of contribution and apply that knowledge across the enterprise for the benefit of the company as a whole.
+So the answer seems pretty clear: we need to assemble our own “A” teams of passionate employees that we can nurture and motivate to become experts in their area of contribution and apply that knowledge across the enterprise for the company's benefit.

-This makes the hiring of the right employees key to any potential success for a business in this new millennium.
+Hiring the right employees is key to any potential success for a business in this new millennium.
 It spotlights the need for intelligent teams, collaboration across departments, and pay grades.

-I've learned from experience that emotional hiring is dangerous, often compelling you to see what one can become rather than the character flaws they have.
-The right character with less ability will serve better than a great potential ability without solid character traits.
+I've learned from experience that emotional hiring is dangerous, often compelling you to see what one can become rather than one's character flaws.
+The exemplary character with less ability will serve better than a great potential ability without solid character traits.
 The latter is prone to betray you at the most inopportune (for you) time.

-I've learned from experience that emotional hiring is dangerous, often compelling you to see what one can become rather than the character flaws they have.
-The right character with less ability will serve better than a great potential ability without solid character traits.
+I've learned from experience that emotional hiring is dangerous, often compelling you to see what one can become rather than one's character flaws.
+The exemplary character with less ability will serve better than a great potential ability without solid character traits.
 The latter is prone to betray you at the most inopportune (for you) time.

 Get Stuff Done